-An X-ray team from the Sanatorium Board staff are shown here at Garry Lake, 500 miles northwest of Churchill.
+n X-ray team from the Sanatorium Board staff are shown here at Garry Lake, 500 miles northwest Churchill.
 This chest X-ray survey among the Eskimos is conducted in co-operation with the Department of National Health and Welfare.

 MANITOBA Sanatorium is now forty-six years old.
 Unlike some years in the past, 1955 was not marked by extensive building or other physical expansion nor by radical changes in treatment.
 However, from the administrative standpoint, except for a decrease in revenue due to fewer patient days, the Sanatorium has seldom had a more satisfactory year.
-General efficiency and economy showed definite improvement, no doubt due in part to good departmental and the better type of staff available for all jobs.
+General efficiency and economy showed definite improvement, no doubt due in part to good departmental and other management.
+A more significant factor perhaps was greater stability in general staff and the better type of staff available for all jobs.
 Besides better work, better than average relations have existed between staff members and between staff and patients.
-Finally, patients themselves presented fewer disciplinary and other adjustment problems which may in turn be a reflection of better staff conditions.
+Finally, patients themselves presented fewer disciplinary and other adjustment problems which may in turn be a selves presented fewer disciplinary and other adjustment problems which may in turn be a reflection of better staff conditions.
 In short, 1955 has been a year relatively free from many of the administrative anxieties and problems we have faced steadily since the beginning of the second World War.